Tchez/Tchez/base_readme.md

 ## Methods for implementing some features, such as:

-* Entire verification system to validate forms with personalized messages.
 * Message of success when create a User.
-* Profile User editable.
+* Functions to manage user profile.
 * Function to get age from birthday.

 ## This features are in developing: